-Many Dunkirk residents suffer from a range of housing issues, from homelessness, to housing insecurity, to substandard or overcrowded housing.
+Many Dunkirk residents suffer from a range of housing challenges, from homelessness, to housing insecurity, to substandard or overcrowded housing.
 These issues are apparent on a number of levels, borne out by available data, by discussions with area residents, by consultation with local agencies/organizations, and by traveling through many neighborhoods in the city.

-The data presented below make clear that there are many households in Dunkirk with earnings below the Area Median Income, and of these households, minority populations are disproportionally impacted.
+The data presented below make clear that there are many households in Dunkirk with earnings below the Area Median Income, and many of these households deal with a variety of housing challenges.
+Of these households, minority populations are disproportionally impacted.